-Take your time to find a tree with a good shape and well positioned branches.
+When buying a potted tree take your time to find a tree with well positioned branches.
 It should have a single, central leading branch that points upwards - avoid any with double leading branches or where the top has been removed.
 The foliage should be green and glossy, and needles shouldn’t come off easily when you run your hand along a branch.

 Carefully lift potted trees from their pots to see that they are well rooted - some are lifted from nursery fields leading up to Christmas and have their roots literally rammed into a container.
 Unfortunately, 25% or more of the root system can lost during lifting and many trees struggle to survive.

 It can be harder to choose a cut tree because they will usually be sold wrapped, so check needle quality carefully.
 If needles are already going brown or shedding they have already started to dry out and will not last long in the home.

 How much do living Christmas trees cost?

 Cost varies a lot depending on size and species, with prices generally starting at £15-£20 for cut Nordmann Christmas trees around 1.2m/4ft high.
 Expect to pay a bit more per foot when buying potted trees, with a potted Nordmann costing around £20-£30 for a 1m/3.2ft tree.

 Trees around these price points are always available at supermarkets and garden centres in the run up to Christmas.